Microflow/Kalki-Reddit/README.md

 # Kalki-Reddit

-## A front-end Microfiance app written in Vue JS.
+## A front-end Microfinance app written in Vue JS.

 You can use Kalki-Reddit to display any three subreddits with decent colours.